What happens when your vehicle is written off after an accident.

 What happens if a financed car is written off?

-If there’s still outstanding financing on your car when it is deemed a total loss, the insurer is obligated to pay the financier any outstanding amount.
-However, in some cases, there may be a gap between the amount paid out by your insurer and the finance amount owing, which is where gap insurance can help.
-This is designed to pay the financier the outstanding loan amount when your comprehensive car insurer’s total loss payout is insufficient to pay out your loan contract.
+In some cases, there may be a gap between the amount paid out by your insurer and the amount you still owe on your car, which is where gap insurance can help.
+This is designed to pay the lender the outstanding loan amount when your comprehensive car insurer’s total loss payout is insufficient to pay out your loan contract.

 Can I challenge a write-off?